 Alternatively, you are able to print any certificate for completed modules from two locations on your My Account page.

 CU e-Learning’s normal hours of operation are Monday through Friday from 8 am to 5 pm, Mountain Time.

 Most likely, yes.
 Most of our e-Learning modules qualify for American Academy of Family Physicians (AAFP) Prescribed credits.
-Many healthcare professionals, including physicians, nurse practitioners, physician assistants, registered nurses, and registered dietitians, can use AAFP credits for their professional continuing education needs, include Continuing Medical Education (CME) needs.
+Many healthcare professionals, including physicians, nurse practitioners, physician assistants, registered nurses, and registered dietitians, can use AAFP credits for their professional continuing education needs, including Continuing Medical Education (CME) needs.

-Modules eligible for continuing education credits are marked with the number of credits that can be earned.
+Modules eligible for continuing education credits are marked with the number of credits that may be earned.
 Upon completion, learners will be able to download a certificate of completion, which can be submitted to their governing organization to demonstrate successful participation.

 Diplomates with the American Board of Family Medicine may earn credits toward their Knowledge Self-Assessment and Performance Improvement Certification Requirements.

 Click here for more details on continuing education credits.